acourney/dm_helper/README.md

 ### Stretch Goals

 - add more options for the NPC that determine how much detail to give them, for example:
-  1. throwaway NPC 2. recurring NPC 3. integral NPC
+  i. throwaway NPC ii. recurring NPC iii. integral NPC
 - Also pull from a random name generator API to be able to make names for the generated NPCs and Monsters
 - Add an encounters tab to save NPCs and Monsters on a page, in order of initiative
 - Add a page to generate randomized maps for users